openwebdocs/mdn-bcd-collector/ABOUT.md

 ### Runing tests in the browser

 Tests may be run in the local browser to determine what is supported and what is not.
-(XXX Write me...)
+Head to the homepage to start running tests.

 ### Updating BCD using the results